 You select a wheelchair based on how much movement and feeling you have (your functional level of injury), how much you are able to do, how strong your upper body is, where and how the wheelchair will be used, and its cost.
 Questions you can ask are:

 How much upper body strength do I have?
 Am I strong enough to use a manual wheelchair?

 Where will the wheelchair be used?
 Indoors only?
 Or indoors and outdoors?

 How often will I use the wheelchair?
-Occasionally or all the time?
+Sometimes or all the time?

 Is it easy to travel with?
 Is it light and easy to take apart?

-Will my provincial health plan or private insurance pay for all or some of it?
+Will my provincial or private health plan pay for all or some of it?
 How much will I have to spend on my own?